Skip to content

 Explore the Great Outdoors at Newlands Corner

-The Newlands Corner is one of the popular parks in Guildford.
+The Newlands Corner is one of the famous parks in Guildford.
 This park is situated in the heart of the Surrey Hills Area.
-While it offers relaxing as well as exercising spots, it also has its own uniqueness compared to most of the other parks.
-The Newlands Corner is home to opulent landscapes of nature as well as rare wildlife, including woodpeckers, tawny owls, and roe deer.
+While it offers relaxing and exercising spots, it also has its uniqueness compared to most of the other parks.
+The Newlands Corner is home to opulent landscapes of nature and rare wildlife, including woodpeckers, tawny owls, and roe deer.

 Play Board Games at The Royal Oak

-The Royal Oak is a hidden gem in Guildford that suits family outings big time.
+The Royal Oak is a hidden gem in Guildford that is perfect for family outings.
 It sits right behind the renowned Holy Trinity and St. Mary Church.
-This beautiful pub is a fun space where you can play different kinds of board games.
+This beautiful pub is a fun space where you can play board games.

 These games include Cluedo, dominoes, Monopoly, Scrabble, and more.
-The best part is, they are all for free for all customers, and they serve delicious meals in between your gaming sessions.
+The best part is that they are free for all customers, and they serve delicious meals between your gaming sessions.

 Relax at Stoke Park

-Go and Climb at the Indoor Climbing Center of Craggy Island
+Go and Climb at the Indoor Climbing Centre of Craggy Island

 Go Wild at Wild Wood Adventure